Two years ago, my writing partner and good friend Bonita and I released our first book, The Werewolf Whisperer.

 Lucy’s finger squeezed the trigger.
 A single shot rang out.
 The creature dropped.
 It was over.

 That’s it.
 That’s the prologue.
-Originally in the web series, this scene was quite a bit longer in the first, second, third, fourth and probably fifth draft of the novel.
+Originally in the web series and in the first, second, third, fourth and probably fifth draft of the novel this scene was quite a bit longer.
 Still only about a page and a half, our set up scene smacked right into a reader preference trend: the loathing of prologues.

 A lot of our research seemed to confirm that readers either skip prologues or resent them.